sachanarpit/myfitnesspal/README.md

 # How to get/reach the app

 - we hosted our web at [https://myfitnesspal.pages.dev/](https://myfitnesspal.pages.dev/)
-- checkout our code at [https://github.com/sachanarpit/myfitnesspal](https://myfitnesspal.pages.dev/)
+- checkout our backend code at [https://github.com/sachanarpit/myfitnesspal-backend](https://github.com/sachanarpit/myfitnesspal-backend)

 # Technology we use